Golf Tutorials

 A Quick Test: How to Know if You Swing Over the Top

 If you suspect this is your issue, here's a simple way to confirm it.
 Ideally, you film your swing from a "down the line" perspective (the camera lens pointed directly at your hands from behind you).
+For a deeper dive into understanding your swing, consider learning how to analyze your golf swing.

 Alternatively, you can get a good feel on the range.
 Place an alignment stick or a headcover on the ground on the outside of your target line, about a foot behind your ball and a few inches outside the ball.
 It should feel like it's in the way of an out-to-in swing.
 Now, take a few slow, half-swings.
 If you consistently find yourself making contact with the object or have to consciously pull your arms in to avoid it, you have an over-the-top swing.